What Responsible Forestry Means at AMC

 Restoring total ecosystem connectivity and functionality through efforts like fish passage and watershed restoration.

-AMC harvests between 6,000 and 7,000 cords of wood (a cord is a pile of wood 4 feet high, 4 feet wide, and 8 feet long—or about 470 log truckloads) annually, which it sends it to local mills.
+AMC harvests between 6,000 and 7,000 cords of wood or about 470 log truckloads annually (a cord is a pile of wood 4 feet high, 4 feet wide, and 8 feet long), which it sends it to local mills.
 With the acquisition of the Pleasant Headwaters Forest land, AMC will increase its output to 12,000 cords per year.
 Where an industrial owner might create a younger forest through more intensive harvesting, AMC lets pockets of varying ages and sizes grow, waiting to cut timber until individual trees reach the optimal age.
 Compared to industrial practices of the past, AMC works to increase the value of the trees in the stands before harvest.
 AMC also sets its annual allowable cut—the yearly amount of timber that can be harvested within a defined forest area—significantly lower than the rate at which the trees in its forests grow.
 Over time, this method restores the forest, allowing trees to reach old-growth status and mimic nature’s diversity.